gantrior/tomas-panik-blog/content/en/posts/chatgpt-api.md

 ### Additional Parameters
 You can explore additional parameters in the documentation: [OpenAI API Documentation](https://platform.openai.com/docs/api-reference/chat/create)

-Certainly, here's the English translation of the entire block of text:

 ## Limiting Tokens in Queries

-Given that calling the OpenAI API costs tokens and the models have a predefined number of tokens they can work with at once, it's important to know how to limit them in API queries.
+Since OpenAI API calls are paid for tokens and the models have a predefined number of tokens they can work with at once, it's important to know how to limit them in API queries.
 When the number of tokens exceeds the limit, the API will return an error and won't execute.

 There are multiple ways to handle larger messages; they can be broken down into smaller messages.
-I have trimmed the excess:
+I trimmed the excess parts:

 ```python
 import tiktoken